ad-lightning/tags-android-sdk-sample-app/README.md

     }
 ```

-#### Example removing banner from view tree
+#### Example removing banner from the view tree

-If you don't want to show any ad when it was blocked at least once, you can remove the ad view from
+If you don't want to show an ad unit after the ad has been blocked within it, you can remove the ad view from
-the view tree.
+the view tree:

 ```java
     boltiveMonitor.capture(gamBannerView, adViewConfiguration, () -> {